 As the season progresses, additional information or updates will be passed out, posted on the Crystal River Ballet School website and in emails sent.
 Please make it your responsibility to keep abreast of this important information.
 It is my goal to make the performance experience organized and exciting for all involved.
 It’s a team effort; students, their parents, and I are all key players in the show’s success.

 To ensure that students feel confident about their performance, I ask parents to encourage them to rehearse the choreography on a regular basis.
-Link to the music on iTunes available at https://itunes.apple.com/us/album/the-nutcracker-complete-ballet-score/269682146
+For music please send me a text/email and I can send you a link in either Spotify or iTunes.

 I spend many hours determining the correct costumes for each class/student.
 They are always age appropriate and of the highest quality possible.
 I do not have each student purchase their own costumes for the show.
 At Crystal River Ballet School, I loan out costumes to you and you do not get to keep them after the show.
 A performance fee is required of each student in order to cover my costs of loaning you the costumes, upkeep, cleaning and maintaining the costumes.
 The fee is due no later than November 15th.